 On June 21 the NHL will select which players will be inducted to the Hall of Fame for 2023.
-Hockey fans who use Illinois betting apps might also be Blackhawks backers with a vested interest in at least one candidate.
+Hockey fans who use Illinois betting sites might also be Blackhawks backers with a vested interest in at least one candidate.

 The Hall of Fame selection process has always attracted much publicity, whether it be from fans happy their favorite player got in, disappointed he is out, or confused as to why a player they don’t think deserves to be in was selected.